Metbcy/Metbcy/README.md

 # Hello!! <img src="https://media.giphy.com/media/hVa6t0WpoDOk7Pxb7l/giphy.gif" width="50">
 <br/>
-My name is Amir I'm a Rising CS Senior currently studying @ the illustrious Howard University.
-I love exploring new technology when I have the chance and I will be working as a Product Management intern this summer @MFST!
+My name is Amir Bredy, I'm a Senior studying Computer Science @ the illustrious Howard University.
+I love exploring new technology and enhancing the efficiency of old tech.
+This past summer, I spent time working as a Product Management intern @ Microsoft where I was honing my Product Management and Software Engineering skills working on Enterprise and OS Security on the edge.
+I’m also looking to collaborate on exciting projects that can change the lives of others!
 <br/>
 <br/>
 <p align="center">